distant-viewing/dvt/README.md

 The distant viewing toolkit has been built and tested using Python 3.7.
 We suggest installing the [Anaconda Distribution](https://www.anaconda.com/distribution/#download-section).
-The module can then be installed through PyPI:
+The package can then be installed through PyPI:

 ```
 pip install dvt